IDAES/idaes-pse/docs/core/util/costing.rst

 Mover
-******
-We determine if the pressure changer is a mover if "unit.compressor == True and unit.config.Thermodynamic.assumption.name not 'pump ".
+"""""""

 If the unit represents a "Mover", the user can select to cost it as a compressor, fan, or blower.
-Therefore, the user must set the mover_type = 'compressor' or 'fan' or 'blower' (uper/lower case sensitive)
+Therefore, the user must set the "mover_type" argument.
+* mover_type= 'compressor' or 'fan' or 'blower' (uper/lower case sensitive)

 Compressor Cost
 ++++++++++++++++
 The compressor cost is based on the mechanical work of the unit.
-Additional arguments are required to estimate the cost, such as compressor type, driver mover type, and material factor (FM_MAT).
+Additional arguments are required to estimate the cost such as compressor type, driver mover type, and material factor (FM_MAT).

 * compressor_type = 'centrifugal', 'reciprocating', 'screw'